Projects

 Artist who attended the Camp were – Shivi Sharma, Girish B Kulkarni, Gurusiddappa GE, Anamika V, Appanna Pujari, Jayakumar G, Nilanjana Nandy, Srinivasa Reddy, Mhesh Baliga, Sujata Sah Sejekan, Sumana Som, Gubenddhiran K, Thirumala Thirupati, Kirti Chandak, Ajay Kothavale, Vishnu P.V, Thejendra Sing Baoni, JMS Mani, Prasanna Kumar and Atanu Mukherjee.

 Starting of 2014 I had assisted one of my Guru Sri Suresh K Nair, (Assit Prof Banaras Hindu University, Painting dept) for Aurveda Hospital In Bangalour.
-We together completed two paintings for the hospital.
-One at the entrance and the other was at the visitors room of the hospital.
+We together completed two mural paintings for the hospital.
+These hand-painted wall murals were designed for the entrance and visitor rooms.
 The subject of the painting was selected by Suresh K Nair.
-The painting – Gajalakshmi was for entrance and for the visitors room he selected a Meditation Symbolic painting (which is his creative style) which took 4 days of hard work.
+The painting – Gajalakshmi was for entrance and for the visitors room he selected a meditative wall mural painting reflecting symbolic themes (which is his creative style) which took 4 days of hard work.

 Five students including me had been sent to Burapha University for the detailed study of paintings and sculptures.
 We take this opportunity to thank the teachers and students of Bhurapha University for their kind cooperation and consideration.

 For the study purpose we visited several Buddhist temples .
-The most attractive and beautiful among them was the gold decorated murals and sculptures of Wat phra kaew temple in Bangkok .
+The most attractive and beautiful among them was the gold decorated murals and sculptures of Wat phra kaew temple in Bangkok.
 Most of the mural paintings are based on Ramayanam stories.
 We saw very minute and detailed work in each and every painting.
-Much similarity could be seen between Indian miniature painting and Thailand mural painting.
+Much similarity could be seen between indian traditional painting and Thailand mural painting.

 In Thailand, they use natural colours for mural paintings.
 They prepare walls by giving a coat of the mixture of jaggery, lime and other mixtures from nature.
 The most attractive feature is the fixing of gold on the ornaments of their paintings.